01011010101/OW2-Superbots/README.md

 ## DESCRIPTION
 Level up by getting assists and killing blows.
 Damage increases as you level up, but bots get tougher as they die!
 Team comp is everything here.
 Stay alive, try to kill everything that moves and watch out for Lucio's ult!
 Every character has been tweaked in one way or another, play them to find out what's new!<br>

-### 💀 Damage increases based on kill
+### 💀 Your damage increases based on kill
-You can get a max +9% damage per kill:
+Every type of eliminaton gives you 3 XP + 3% damage increase.
+You can get up to 9 XP/+9% damage for a single kill:
-- Bot Deaths: 3% damage (3% if you’re alive and a bot died somewhere)
+- Bot Kill: 3 XP and +3% damage
-- Bot Eliminations: 3% damage (6% if you helped kill a bot)
+- Bot Assist: 3 XP and +3% damage
-- Bot Last Hits: 3% damage (9% if you got the last hit on a bot)
+- Bot Last Hit: 3 XP and +3% damage

 ### ⬆️ Damage boost as you level up
-Your Damage% meter is also your XP meter.
-Every kill boosts your Damage%, and every 100 will level you up.
+For every 100 XP/100% Damage you level up!

 - 100%-199% Damage = Level 1
 - 200%-299% Damage = Level 2